See our current internship offerings and apply here.

 - Have an Expected Family Contribution of less than $5000 (listed on your FAFSA).

 These positions pay $15/hr, 35 hours a week for 9 weeks.
 In addition, you will receive a $500 stipend for completing the Arts Intern component of the program.
-Visit the Arts Intern website for more information and to apply.
+Visit the Studio Institute's website for more information and to apply.